unsorted-repos/PublicCodeLibrary/AutomationAndSystems/Taskwarrior/CustomSort/Readme.md

 6. (You can use the AutoHotKey (AHK) scripts as given in this public repository, to map keys alt+arrow up/down to scroll in WSL Ubuntu 16.04 (and cmd) with the arrows.)

-7. Create cronjob that runs customSortV6.sh every x minutes with:
+7. Create cronjob that runs customSort.sh every x minutes with:

 Compile yourself instructions (in Windows):
 ------------